• Skip to primary navigation

 Notes

-* Quicker altervative: wait until the granola cools completely then add chocolate chips and fruits (the result is different - no clumps achieved with melted chocolate but still good).
+* Quicker altervative: wait until the granola cools completely, then add chocolate chips and fruits.
+Without melted chocolate no clusters are achieved but still good.

-Otherwise, if it doesn't need to be vegan, enjoy with yoghurt, milk or Skyr (we're seeing this appearing from Iceland in French supermarkets)
+Otherwise, if it doesn't need to be vegan, enjoy with yoghurt, milk or fromage blanc

 More Vegan Recipes